Ai Accountant

 Key takeaways

-• Prove completeness, existence, accuracy, cut off, rights, and obligations, tailor evidence to Ind AS or AS, GST, and TDS requirements, including GSTR-2B matches, 26AS proofs, and e-invoice IRNs.
+• Your audit pack must prove completeness, existence, accuracy, cut off, rights, and obligations, mapped to Ind AS or AS, GST, and TDS requirements, including GSTR-2B matches, 26AS proofs, and e-invoice IRNs.

 What "Audit Readiness India" Really Means